-This equates to approximately 96.5 hours of availability on a weekly basis, which is consistent with many centers.
-In the part-time staffing models a 51 week operation was used to calculate operating season.
+The weekly schedule equates to approximately 96.5 hours of availability on a weekly basis, which is consistent with many centers.
+In the part-time staffing models, a 51-week operation was used to calculate operating season.

-The following fees were used for daily admission, monthly passes an annual passes.
+The following are fees for daily admission, monthly passes, and annual passes.
 The difference between the resident and non-resident rates for passes is approximately 15%.

-Daily Rates Resident:
+Daily Rates: